 Jim Corrigan and The Spectre made their live-action debut in the Arrowverse during the Crisis on Infinite Earths crossover, with the former portrayed by Stephen Lobo.
 Instead of Corrigan as The Spectre, however, he passes the mantle to a recently-deceased Oliver Queen to help fight the Anti-Monitor.

 Tropes involving this character:

-- Affirmative Action Legacy: The current host of the Spectre is an African American.
+- Affirmative-Action Legacy: Prior to the New 52 reboot, the host of the Spectre had been an African American.
 Not quite "Black" since the Spectre is always whiter than the moon.

 - All Crimes Are Equal: Has a tendency to believe this when not bound to a human host.
 Once when he was between hosts he went from murdering a serial killer (eaten by crows), then a cheating wife and her lover (strangled by their bedsheets), then a little boy who stole six dollars from his mother's purse (drowned in a sea of pennies), then a girl who spoke rudely to her father (beheaded), then a man who cheated on his taxes (impaled on a giant pen).

 - Angelic Abomination: The angel Aztar is a vastly powerful, eerie Horrifying Hero with a disturbingly harsh morality and nightmarish Reality Warper powers.

 - Arch-Enemy: Has several:

 - Zor, another spirit wandering the Earth, who chose to spread evil instead of fight it.

 - Eclipso, his predecessor as the personification of God's Wrath who turned evil.